blairzhang126/Multivariate-Sim/README.md

 # Multivariate Simulation
-This repository has the example code for simulating different unbalanced case control sample sizes for testing univariate and multivariate analyses.
+This repository has the example code for simulating balanced and unbalanced case control sample sizes for testing univariate and multivariate analyses.

 Reference: